irfanmanzoor12/ai-native-software-development/book-source/docs/01-Introducing-AI-Driven-Development/01-ai-development-revolution/01-moment_that_changed_everything.md

 ---
-title: "A Moment That Changed Everything"!
+title: "A Moment That Changed Everything"
 chapter: 1
 lesson: 1
 duration_minutes: 15